Baseball 2007- 2016 Augie Garrido

 His overall record after 37 years of collegiate coaching, including a 391-193-1 (.669) mark with the Longhorns over the last nine seasons, currently stands at 1,542-717-8 (.682), which translates into an average of more than 41 victories per season.

-Garrido’s name is also held in high regard when people speak of his accomplishments in the College World Series.
+Garrido’s name is also highly regarded when people speak of his accomplishments in the College World Series.
 He is currently tied for second with five National Championships (trailing only Rod Dedeaux’s 10 at USC), ranks fourth and sixth, respectively, in wins (34) and winning percentage (.680; 34-16), as well as fifth in both series games (50) and appearances (12) among all-time coaches.
 He is also one of only eight men in history to coach two or more different teams in the CWS and is only the third Longhorns head coach (Bibb Falk & Cliff Gustafson) in the 110 years of Texas baseball to lead the Horns to Omaha.

 In conjunction with his collegiate baseball coaching career, Garrido has also served as an assistant coach on Team USA in 1990, took his 1979 National Champion Fullerton team to Taiwan on a Goodwill Tour and has managed in the Alaska Summer League